 What can I do?

 If you think your child may be gifted, you could start by talking to their teacher.
 They should be able to advise you about what to do next and provide contact details of those who can help if more support or information is needed.
 All schools in New Zealand should have systems in place for identifying and catering for gifted and talented students.
 Be aware that the criteria your child’s school uses to identify students requiring particular extension or support within the school will be more specific and may be quite different to those described here.
-There are also a variety of out-of-school options for providing support for students with special abilities.

 The New Zealand Association for Gifted Children (NZAGC) exists to promote the needs of gifted kids at national level and support and foster initiatives at local level which meet those needs.